SUBHAM-BANERJEE-2003/mern-stack-restaurant-booking-app/frontend/README.md

 2) make an icon with a default user pic on the left of your username
 3) make the username section as a hoverable dropdown that shows had options like profile and logout.
 4) add a notification icon on the right of you profile section, to show all notification. implement a red dot counter on it based on the number of notifications.
+5) Create Admin type User and nake admin panel.
+Remember, only admin can access this page